 Washing your hair regularly is an essential part of hair and scalp health.
-This doesn’t stop when you’ve invested in a hair transplant — in fact, it’s more important than ever to keep up your hair washing routine to maintain your hair health.
+This doesn’t stop when you’ve invested in a hair transplant.
+In fact, it’s more important than ever to keep up your hair-washing routine to maintain your hair health.

 The most important thing to remember when washing your hair is to be extremely gentle.
-It’s easy to dislodge your newly transplanted hair grafts, especially in the first few days after surgery.
+It’s easy to dislodge your newly transplanted grafts, especially in the first few days after surgery.

 Here’s our step-by-step guide to washing your hair after your hair transplant:

 Washing your hair using a safe method can also prevent complications like cicatricial scarring .
-This is an inflammatory condition that damages your hair follicles, and can lead to permanent hair loss.
+This is an inflammatory condition that damages your hair follicles and can lead to permanent hair loss.

 Caffeine shampoo for hair loss has been shown to be almost as effective as Minoxidil for promoting hair growth .
 So it can be a great way to minimise continuing hair loss and promote growth in your transplanted hairs.

 Despite this, you shouldn’t use caffeine shampoo until at least 14 days after your hair restoration procedure.
 Until then, use the shampoo recommended or provided by your surgeon.